ochanon/defeaturing/README.md

 * 1 positive feature, 2D.
 * Convergence study of the defeaturing error and estimator with respect to the size of the feature.
     * [BCV2022], Section 6.2.1 where $\Omega = \Omega^4_\varepsilon$.
+* In `examples/multipatch/poisson/`.

 ![test02](images/test02_pos.png)

 ### **test03**:
 * 1 positive feature with different feature extensions, 2D.
+Case of a fillet.
 * Study of the impact of the choice of the positive feature extension $\tilde F$ on the defeaturing error estimator.
     * [BCV2022], Section 6.3.2.
+* In `examples/multipatch/poisson/`.

 ![test03](images/test03_pos.png)
 ![test03_feature_extensions](images/test03_feature_extensions.png)